jentery/engl230v3/index.md

 * Take a moment to scan the course outline and review the course policies.
 * Email us any questions or concerns you have about the course and its syllabus.
 * Expect a lecture introducing you to some important "media and fiction" themes in the course.

+## Week 2 (Sept.
+13, 14 + 16): Mood and Modality

+This week should consume no more than three hours of your time outside of class.

+*Tuesday, September 13th*

+* Watch and take notes on Young-Hae Chang Heavy Industries' [*THE M00D 0F THE M0MENT*](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html).
+Ensure the audio is enabled.
+CW: flashing images of text; unwanted advance by a male-coded character
+* Expect a lecture and large group discussion about *THE M00D 0F THE M0MENT*, with attention to mood and modality.

+*Wednesday, September 14th* (no class)

+* Review [Prompt 1](prompt1.html).
+A response is due in Brightspace by Tuesday, September 27th.
+* We will not meet today (no class).

+*Friday, September 16th*

+* Play and take notes on Marina Kittaka's [*Secrets Agent*](https://even-kei.itch.io/secrets-agent).
+Ensure the audio is enabled.
+CW: discussion of body image and voice perception.
+Check out [*Sephonie*](https://store.steampowered.com/app/1248840/Sephonie/), too, if you'd like.
+* Expect a lecture and large group discussion about *Secrets Agent*, with attention to mood and modality.